madpsy/xpa125b_controller/README.md

 If MQTT is disabled and the mode is changed to MQTT then it will be automatically enabled.

+# Serial Example

+As mentioned previously you can run the controller without any network connectivity at all.
+In fact you can still interface with rigctl without network access by using the serial interface.

+Example scripts written in Bash showing how this may be achieved can be found in the `examples/serial` directory.
+In the configuration you may leave everything default (blank) and only change the default mode to serial (`mode = "serial"`).
+This isn't strictly neccessary as the script sets this when it starts just to be sure.
+Because we haven't configured the WiFi credentials there won't be any network access.

+Assuming rigctld is available on `localhost` port `51111` and the serial interface of the controller is available at `/dev/ttyUSB0` you would run:

+`./amp_serial_control.sh localhost 51111 /dev/ttyUSB0`

+In a different terminal you can watch the serial output by running:

+`./amp_serial_messages.sh /dev/ttyUSB0`

+Now all frequency and PTT state changes will be passed to the controller and it will work just as it does when connecting directly to rigctl directly over the network.
+Hopefully this demonstrates how flexible the controller can be for scenarios where the unpredictability of WiFi is a concern.

 # TX Block

 If TX time exceeds 300 seconds (default) then TX will be blocked for 60 seconds (default).
 After the block releases you must send another TX event to start again - this includes analogue (i.e. release PTT).
 Note that 'seconds' is only rough due to non-exact timing in the code.